KinglittleQ/torch-batch-svd/README.md

 - `batch_svd()` has no configurations of `some`, `compute_uv` like `torch.svd()`. `batch_svd(x)` is equivalent to `torch.svd(x, some=True, compute_uv=True)`.

-- The sign of column vectors at U and V may be different.
+- The sign of column vectors at U and V may be different from `torch.svd()`.

 - `batch_svd()`is much more faster than `torch.svd()` using loop.